About the Sport

 During the season, it publishes the weekly Loose Leaf Form Guide which is the only definitive resource for Point-to-Point form, covering every Point-to-Point and Hunter Chase, including comments in-running and proven ratings, making it an invaluable tool for regular racegoers, form students, owners, trainers and jockeys alike

-The Point-to-Point Racing Company also manages the pointtopoint.co.uk website, keeping the sport up to date with all the latest news and events, meeting previews and reports, in addition to providing full race entries and results and a comprehensive database of horses, jockeys and trainers covering nearly 20 years of the sport.
+The Point-to-Point Racing Company also manages the pointtopoint.co.uk website, keeping the sport up to date with all the latest news and events, meeting previews and reports, in addition to providing full race entries and results and a comprehensive database of horses, jockeys and trainers covering 20 years of the sport.

 The Point-to-Point Racing Company Team

-Phil Lodge (PPRC Controller)
+Phil Lodge (PPRC Director)

 Jen Graham (PPRC Coordinator)